mattman2864/Obsidian/Transcontinental Railroad.md

 #APUSH
-The Transcontinental Railroad connected the Western and Eastern coasts of the United States.
+The Transcontinental Railroad connected the Western and Eastern coasts of the [[United States]].
 It stimulated growth and settlement of the western frontier.
 The railroad companies sold the land around their railroads to settlers, which prompted further use of the railroads.